Composition of blood PDF

 ▪ Fibrinogens are needed for clotting or coagulation of blood.

-▪ Globulins primarily are involved in the defense mechanisms of the body.
+▪ Globulins are primarily involved in the defence mechanisms of the body.

 ▪ The albumins help in maintaining osmotic balance, also known as Oncotic pressure (standard value – 25 mmHg)